Geometric Pink and Gold Tablescape: pretty peonies, DIY candle holders, paper gems, and homemade napkins make a gorgeous and inexpensive tablescape.

 I love how they look mixed together, and in simple tin cans painted gold.
 I used an elastic on the stems to hold each arrangement together, which worked great.

 The candle holders were a fun DIY I started last summer and finally finished up.
-I love how they look with their light light pink, grey, white, and gold leaf for sparkle.
-I just happened to find a smaller version at Michaels as I ran my errands, so I brought them home too and painted them up to match.
+I love how they look with their light pink, grey, white, and gold leaf for sparkle.
+When I was at the craft store I just happened to find a smaller version.
+So I brought them home too and painted them up to match.

-On each place setting I added a paper gem.
-I found the patterns here, and printed them, cut the out, folded and glued them.
+With my geometric candle holders, I wanted to continue the geometric theme to each pacesetting.
+So I made a simple paper gem for everyone’s spot.
+I found the pattern on-line, and printed them, cut them out, folded and glued them.
 For a little sparkle, I added a little gold scrapbook paper to each one.

 With a pretty Geometric Pink and Gold Tablescape, life really is a party!